Expanded free college, more K-12 aid highlights in 2021 budget proposal

 More K-12 aid

 The governor’s proposed budget includes $16.3 billion for preschool through 12th grade public education, an increase of $336.5 million for K-12 education formula aid and $83 million in new preschool spending.
-According to the governor’s office, $25 million of the new funds will be used to assist approximately 30 additional districts ready to launch new programs.
+According to the Governor’s Office, $25 million of the new funds will be used to assist about 30 additional districts ready to launch new programs.

-Under Murphy’s budget, the Department of Labor and Workforce Development will allocate over $20 million to support apprenticeships, paid internships, incumbent career training, and targeted solutions for businesses facing talent challenges.
+Under Murphy’s budget, the Department of Labor and Workforce Development will allocate more than $20 million to support apprenticeships, paid internships, incumbent career training and targeted solutions for businesses facing talent challenges.

 It also again funds a $10 million investment toward shared services.